mkaurnz/VLC.UI.Tests/README.md

 ## UI automation design pattern
-Different parts functionality is divided into different methods which makes the tests easy to understand.
+Different parts of functionality is divided into different methods which makes the tests easy to understand.
+Also it makes it possible to call a method multiple times without repeating code.
+For example in `PlaylistSearchTest` test the `CheckItemExistsInPlaylist` method is called multiple times.

 Next step from this approach will be the `Page Object Model` design pattern.
 In that approach we will have a different class to handle functionality of each page in the application.